James Riddell (skier): Wartime and writing

-During the Second World War, Riddell was based in Jerusalem and Syria.
-In 1942, he was seconded to the 9th Army to set up the Middle East Ski and Mountaineering School at the Cedars of Lebanon above Beirut.
-He was awarded the MBE for his work, teaching upwards of 20,000 soldiers the techniques of mountain mobility and survival.
+During the Second World War, Riddell was based in Jerusalem and Syria, where he was a Political Officer in Homs.
+Having heard that the Australian Army was establishing a mountaineering school in Lebanon, he managed to get himself seconded to the Australian forces and he was appointed as Chief Instructor to what became the Middle East Ski and Mountaineering School at the Cedars of Lebanon above Beirut.
+After the attack on Pearl Harbor in December 1941 the Australian's withdrew from Lebanon and Riddell became the Chief Instructor for the 9th Army on the same site, in 1942-1943 that became the Middle East Ski and Mountaineering School.
+His book "Dog in the Snow" provides an account of his time at the Ski School in Lebanon.
+He was awarded the MBE in the 1944 Birthday Honours for his work, teaching upwards of 20,000 soldiers the techniques of mountain mobility and survival.
 While working at the War Office, he was pasting cuttings for a snowcraft manual when he inadvertently pasted together the head of a dog on the body of a camel.
 From that came the idea of "split" books for children, a series published in many languages.

 In 1948, with the writer Nevil Shute, he made a six-month flight to Australia and back in a single-engine Percival Proctor monoplane.
 From that experience, Riddell wrote a travel book, Flight of Fancy, and Shute the novel, A Town Like Alice.
 Riddell's 1957 book, The Ski Runs of Switzerland, was the first detailed guide to Swiss resorts, followed by a similar book on Austria the following year.